wdi-sf-jan-2014/DoublyLinkedListLab/README.md

 A lab to implement a doubly linked list in ruby.
 Use the specs for node and list to implement a doubly linked list.

+__FIRST__: Work on the node class and get the specs passing.

-For the list implementation, the methods should have a similar interface to ruby array.
+__SECOND__: For the list implementation, the methods should have a similar interface to ruby array.
 Here are the first methods you should implement:

 * new (initialize)
 * push
 * pop
 * length

-Next, work on these methods:
+__THIRD__: work on these methods:

 * []
 * []=